Entering Ticket Time Entries in AutoTask

 7. If there is more work to do, extend the due date.

 8. After an onsite appointment, upload a scan of the signed OSSR as an attachment on the time entry form in PDF format.
-(Please don’t use the customer’s scanner.
-Please wait until you get home or to office to scan.)
+(Please don’t use the customer’s scanner.)

 9. Save time entry.